Research in thearts et Métiers Network

 Due to the various environmental regulations that apply to its production sites and products, the aim of this training course is to present the many facets of eco-design and show how it can be put into practice within companies.

-3 - National Master's Degree
+3 - National Master of Science Degree

 4 - Bachelor of Science and Engineering (BSE)